Compliance procedures need rationalisation and integrated digital systems.

 India’s global ranking in the ease-of-doing-business improved from 130 in 2016 to 63 in 2020, placing it among the top third of countries.
 If only our everyday experiences with compliance reflected such facility, instead of the hopeless tangle of rules, regulations, and incompetent implementation that render achievement of compliance outcomes difficult and arduous.
 The reason improving inefficient processes is so important, apart from that being a logical expectation of digital systems (if they work!), is that there is no way to recoup the wasted effort and productivity loss.
 Part of that loss is the distraction of management attention from the primary responsibility of running their undertakings.
 Imagine the impact this must have on most of India’s enterprises, which are small- and medium-sized.

 While efforts have been made over the years to reduce the burden of compliance, they have not resulted in bringing about systematic rationalisation and standardisation of regulations and filings, to move the country towards becoming more of a common market.
-Indeed, the introduction of the goods and services tax was one such initiative in the area of Yet, it created severe disruptions for years because of the manner in which it was designed and implemented.
+Indeed, the introduction of the goods and services tax was one such initiative in the area of tax compliance.
+Yet, it created severe disruptions for years because of the manner in which it was designed and implemented.
 There are some solid takeaways from this experience, which mirrors other efforts at improvements on a similarly massive scale that seem equally hastily put together.
 Policymakers would do well to learn from these and compensate with corrective action going forward, instead of repeating the same mistakes.

 One is that glossing over or rushing through incomplete or defective design and execution does far more damage than good.
 As with the CoWIN app most recently, this has been true of previous initiatives, beginning with Aadhaar.
 Second, digital transformation and automation can certainly deliver considerable benefits, but only if (a) the systems are well designed and integrated so that processes flow through efficiently to deliver results, and (b) the input data are of good quality.
 These initiatives need to be overhauled and redesigned with rigorous standards to ensure seamless process flows with results, instead of tolerating and explaining away shoddy incompetence with a “baad mei dekha jayega” (we’ll see later) attitude.,